mozilla/pkipolicy/rootstore/policy.md

     as described in Section 1.1, adhere to this policy.

-CA operators MUST follow and be aware of discussions in [Mozilla's dev-security-policy][MDSP] forum, where Mozilla's root program is coordinated.
+CA operators MUST follow and be aware of discussions in [Mozilla's dev-security-policy][MDSP] forum, where Mozilla's root store is coordinated.
 They are encouraged, but not required, to contribute to those discussions.